 Follow the link for more information about the dolphin kayaking experience

 Laze on our Beach

 Take a stroll down the Semaphore Jetty with an ice-cream!
 Enjoy a picnic or barbeque at one of the many free gas barbeques along the foreshore as you take in the view.
-There are often dolphins playing close to the jetty and sometimes seals, enjoy watching the yachts and boats which make a spectacular sight from the beach or the jetty.
+There are often dolphins and seals playing close to the jetty, enjoy watching the yachts and boats which make a spectacular sight from the beach or the jetty.

 Wander our Coastal Pathway

 Semaphore is blessed with a foreshore path that hugs the coastline and links the beaches.
 Walk any part of it and enjoy the stunning scenery as you stroll, run or cycle along.
 Go for miles or just minutes.
 Largs Bay is only a 10 minute walk away to the heritage Largs Bay Hotel, Beach Kiosk and Jetty Road’s funky shops.

 As well as the Semaphore Street Fair, Semaphore also hosts some stunning festivals and fun activities all year round.
 Other festivals include the Adelaide International Kite Festival, Australia’s largest kite festival for three days at Easter, the Semaphore Greek Festival in January, and the Semaphore Music Festival on the October Long Weekend.

 The Semaphore Summer Carnival is open every day and night during the summer school holidays, and the Semaphore Miniature Steam Train operates:

 - Every Sunday & Public Holiday from October to April (inclusive)